The Hindu Group

-The Hindu Group is an Indian publishing company based in Chennai.
-Its first publication was The Hindu, a daily newspaper that began publication in 1878.
+The Hindu Group is an Indian publishing company based in Chennai, Tamil Nadu; which is owned by Kasturi and Sons Limited, a company whose ownership is held by the descendants of Kasturi Ranga Iyengar, the individual who acquired their first publication The Hindu, a daily newspaper in 1878.

 Hindu Group Publications

-The Hindu Group publishes a number of newspapers and magazines and other journals.
+The Hindu Group publishes a number of newspapers, magazines and other journals.